-- Line side isolator: It is generally located at line side of the feeder
+- Lineside isolator: It is generally located at the line side of the feeder

-Isolators are generally used on both side of the circuit breaker, this measure is taken just to ensure extra safety and protection because in power system incoming and outgoing lines can have multiple sources of power and disconnecting one side is sometimes not enough.
-So, isolator on both sides of circuit breaker allow essential replacement and services requirements to be performed safely.
+Isolators are generally used on both sides of the circuit breaker, this measure is taken just to ensure extra safety and protection because in a power system incoming and outgoing lines can have multiple sources of power, and disconnecting one side is sometimes not enough.
+So, the isolator on both sides of the circuit breaker allows essential replacement and services requirements to be performed safely.

-A major question arises in mind that why isolator is used on both sides of circuit breaker?
-Isolator is designed to work when there is no load connected which makes it an off-load device.
+A major question arises in mind that why isolator is used on both sides of the circuit breaker?
+The isolator is designed to work when there is no load connected which makes it an off-loading device.
 Whereas circuit-breaker is considered an on-load device.
-Both of these devices have the common purpose of disconnecting a certain section of the circuit from rest of the system.
-Circuit breaker is an electronic device made up of solid-state components like MOSFETs and BJTs whereas an isolator is a mechanical equipment and it works as a switch.
-A question arises that what is the point of using isolator when it cannot even be used under load whereas circuit-breaker trips automatically under fault?
-Answer to this question is quitestraight forward.
-When circuit breaker trips due to a certain fault then we cannot make sure whether or not a faulty area is completely isolated because circuit-breakers are mostly installed remotely.
-To make sure that a system is completely isolated, a physical and mechanical on-site isolation system is used.
-Isolators have overall lower capacity of withstanding current and voltage relative to circuit breaker.
+Both of these devices have the common purpose of disconnecting a certain section of the circuit from the rest of the system.
+A circuit breaker is an electronic device made up of solid-state components like MOSFETs and BJTs whereas an isolator is a mechanical equipment and it works as a switch.

 The applications of isolator include the following.